palantir/conjure/rfc/004-consistent-wire-format-test-cases.md

 A single repository should publish the following versioned artifacts:

 * `test-cases.json` - a self-contained file containing exhaustive tests for both clients and servers.
-* `compliance-api.conjure.json` - clients must be generated from this conjure IR file in order to interact with the test server.
+* `verification-api.conjure.json` - clients must be generated from this conjure IR file in order to interact with the test server.
 This conjure definition should also contain types sufficient for deserializing the test-cases.json file.
-* `compliance-server` - an executable that will produce sample responses and make assertions about the generated client's requests
+* `verification-server` - an executable that will produce sample responses and make assertions about the generated client's requests
-* `compliance-client` - an executable that will send sample requests and make assertions about the generated server's responses
+* `verification-client` - an executable that will send sample requests and make assertions about the generated server's responses

 ## Running the tests